RadhikaDeshpande1010/Retail-Order-Management-System-Model/README.md

 ## Instructions
 Building a thorough data model for a Retail Order Management System (ROMS) entails multiple critical steps, such as formulating an Entity-Relationship (ER) diagram and designing a Dimensional Model.
 Let's delve into the process in detail.

-### Step 1: Requirements Gathering
+#### Step 1: Requirements Gathering

-* Understand the business processes and requirements.
+1. Understand the business processes and requirements.
-* Identify the key entities and relationships.
+2. Identify the key entities and relationships.
-* Define the scope and boundaries of the system.
+3. Define the scope and boundaries of the system.

-### Step 2: Create ER Diagram
+#### Step 2: Create ER Diagram

-* Your first task is to design an ER diagram for the Order Management System based on the dataset.
-Here, I am referring to the W3Schools Retail Order Management Schema as the data source.
+In this step, you will use Erwin Data Modeler to design an Entity-Relationship (ER) diagram for the Retail Order Management System (ROMS).
+Your goal is to represent the relationships between the key entities in the system, such as Customers, Orders, Products, Suppliers, and Shippers.

-* Use a data modeling tool to visually represent the relationships between entities.
+1. **Design the ER diagram**:
+   Using Erwin Data Modeler, visually represent how these entities interact, ensuring a clear and organized structure for the database.

+2. **Normalize the database**:
-* Ensure that your database schema adheres to the three normal forms (3NF) to eliminate redundancy and maintain data integrity.
+   Ensure that the schema adheres to the three normal forms (3NF).
+This step is crucial to eliminate data redundancy, enforce data integrity, and optimize the overall database structure.

+3. **Visualize relationships**:
+   Map out the relationships between entities, such as customers placing orders, orders containing products, and products supplied by suppliers, ensuring that all relationships are clearly depicted.

-* The following ER diagram illustrates an adequate relational schema for Retail Order Management Schema :
+The final ER diagram will provide a comprehensive and well-organized relational schema for the Retail Order Management System, ensuring it is scalable, maintainable, and efficient for processing and analyzing order data.

 ![ER Diagram for Retail Order Management System](https://github.com/RadhikaDeshpande1010/Retail-Order-Management-System-Model/blob/main/ROMS_SRC/w3School_OrderManagement_ERDataModel.png)